kylec296/crispy-pancake/README.md

 Javascript on developJavascript

-These are just the initial set up to have a basic start up
+These are just the initial set up to have a basic start up for a react app